Exercising Safely with Osteoporosis

 - Pick activities you enjoy doing.
 This makes it easier to stick with an exercise program.

-What results can be expected from doing weight-bearing exercises for osteoporosis?
+What results can I expect from doing weight-bearing exercises for osteoporosis?

 - Building greater bone density, or stopping further bone loss.
 The greatest effects will be seen on those bones that are stressed the most by a particular exercise.
 For example: in the hands for those who play tennis, the legs for runners, and the spinal column for rowers.